 Mindfulness-Based Approaches—Mindfulness can help improve attention and reduce the anxiety that often accompanies ADHD.

 Just because you’ve been managing doesn’t mean you’ve been thriving.
 Many women with ADHD develop sophisticated coping mechanisms that help them survive but require enormous amounts of energy.
-ADHD therapy can help you move from surviving to thriving, reducing the exhaustion that comes from constantly working against your brain.
+Therapy can help you move from surviving to thriving, reducing the exhaustion that comes from constantly working against your brain.

 ADHD medication is not required, but it can be incredibly helpful for many women.
 Our approach is to start with therapy and then discuss whether medication might be beneficial based on your specific symptoms and goals.
 Many women find that medication provides the foundation that makes therapy strategies more effective.